Skip to main content

 Community-Based Participatory Research (CBPR) is a collaborative approach to research that involves community members or recipients of interventions during all phases of the research process and recognizes the unique strengths that each member of the research team brings.

-This free course, sponsored by the UR CTSI and Center for Community Health & Prevention, educates University of Rochester researchers (faculty, trainees and students) and community members (typically from community-based organizations) in community-engaged research.
-It introduces CBPR principles from the foundations, to communication, funding and sustainability and fosters relationship-building among participants.
+This free course, sponsored by the UR CTSI and Center for Community Health & Prevention, educates University researchers and community members in community-engaged research.
+It introduces CBPR principles from the foundations to communication, funding, and sustainability and fosters relationship-building among participants.
 Through the program, participants will form collaborative teams to develop and submit proposals for the CBPR Pathway to Pilot Awards.

 By the end of the program, participants will: